micro-community/development/docs/pages/concepts/platform.markdown

 Think managed kubernetes, elasticsearch, etc or how we prefer to see it git and github.
 Git is a phenomenal tool for distributed version control and GitHub provides essentially git hosting as a service.

-Micro as a fantastic tool for writing cloud native services.
+Micro is a fantastic tool for writing cloud native services.
 M3O is Micro hosted as a service.

 ## Getting Started